Integrating AI software configurations in your homelab

 • Use k3s for simple Kubernetes, or k0s if preferred.

 Keep configuration files in Git.
 Store sensitive values in an encrypted vault such as Ansible Vault or pass.
 Tag commits with the hardware profile used to run the config.
-That makes rollbacks safer.
+That makes rollbacks less painful.

 Configuring Network Settings